tigrannajaryan/frontend/mobile/stylist/README.md

 To run the tests in headless mode (e.g. for CI) use `npm run test-headless`.
 Note: to run successfully on VSTS this requires Hosted VS2017 agent.

+# Running E2E tests

+- run `npm run build-and-e2e` to build and run Protractor end to end tests.

+To debug the tests use "Debug e2e tests" debugging configuration in VS Code.

 # Android App